lollcat/se3-augmented-coupling-flows/README.md

 ListLogger that can may used if you don't want to use wandb.
 - `qmp.py` the whole folder is a copy and paste (with some small adjustments).
 The key file is `dataset.py` which **MUST** be run before running `examples/qm9.py`.
+- We have to be very careful with haiku params, as the flow forward and reverse call the params in different orders.
+Hence naming of modules is crucial.

 ## Experiments